aleksyprok/leapfrog_code/README.md

 update_variables.f90 carries out a single step in time of the leapfrog algorithm.

-In Python/surf.py shows how a surface plot video of a variable can be made using ouputted simulation data.
+Python/surf.py shows how a surface plot video of a variable can be made using ouputted simulation data.

 [1] Rickard, G. J., and A. N. Wright, Alfven resonance excitation and fast wave propagation in magnetospheric waveguides, J. Geophys.
 Res., 99, 13455, 1994.